TuumPHP/Http/README.md

 and more.

-Using `Tuum/Respond` module with PSR-7 based micro-frameworks, such as Slim3 or Expressive, gives these useful functions that are often available only in full-stack frameworks.
+`Tuum/Respond` module provides functionality to help implement these operations that are often available only in full-stack frameworks.

 ### Who needs `Tuum/Respond`?

 `Tuum/Respond` is a **module**, not a framework.
-I did not want to develop yet-another framework.
-Rather I wanted to utilize existing great micro-frameworks and PSR standards.
+It is designed to
+work with existing PSR-7 based micro-frameworks, such as Slim3 or Expressive.

+> we do not need yet-another framework :).

 Thus, `Tuum/Respond` is for people who uses PSR based micro-frameworks, yet wants/needs to develop a traditional html based web sites.